-I am Vito Peleg the founder of Atarim (WP FeedBack), originally from Israel and based in London, UK.
+I am Vito Peleg, the founder of Atarim, originally from Israel and based in London, UK.

 I was not the best student in school, but I was always curious, inventing little things from a young age – I always preferred to dive into a subject I am currently interested in rather than follow the traditional school curriculum.

-I enjoy taking courses, read and straight up asking others that know more than I do about a topic.
+I enjoy taking courses, reading, and straight up asking others who know more than I do about a topic.

 The Journey Began

 I built my first website at the age of 14, playing with FrontPage Express and learning HTML as I go along.
 It was a pretty cool website about the skateboarding crew we had as teenagers back in Israel.

 I then continued to build websites for bands I played in and for friends who needed help here and there.
 Everything from custom HTML and CSS pages to Drupal, and I even dabbled with Wix for a while when it first came out before finally finding WordPress.

 Being a broke musician in my early 20s I was looking for ways to generate some extra income online, so I signed up for an online course called Making money online haha!